Helperbird/website/src/pages/help/account/how-to-update-my-credit-card.md

 Your credit card information is now updated in the Helperbird system.

+---

 ## Need more help?

-If you run into any issues while changing your email, don’t worry!
 Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.